mrotaru/how-linux-works-notes/README.md

 $ ls /sys/devices/
 breakpoint  cpu  ibs_fetch  ibs_op  isa  LNXSYSTM:00  msr  pci0000:00  platform  pnp0  software  system  tracepoint  virtual
 ```
-- `udevadm` can be used to obtain more information about a device   :
+- `udevadm` can be used to obtain more information about a device:

 ```
 $ udevadm info --query=all --name=/dev/sda